zhangtemplar/zhangtemplar.github.io/_posts/2019-3-30-Scalability.md

   - fully rendered blog articles
   - activity streams
   - user<->friend relationships

 # Asynchronism

-f you do something time-consuming, try to do it always asynchronously.
+If you do something time-consuming, try to do it always asynchronously.
 There are two ways:
 - doing the time-consuming work in advance (e.g., training/updating a model) and serving the finished work with a low request time.
 - for some time consuming work which does depends on user's input, the frontend of your website sends a job onto a job queue and immediately signals back to the user: your job is in work, please continue to the browse the page.
   - The job queue is constantly checked by a bunch of workers for new jobs.
   - The frontend, which constantly checks for new “job is done” - signals, sees that the job was done and informs the user about it.
   - RabbitMQ is one of many systems which help to implement async processing.

+# Two Types of Scale

+- Horizontal scale: Scaling out using more commodity machines, which is more cost efficient and results in higher availability - Vertical scale: scaling up a single server on more expensive hardware

+Disavatanges of horizontal scale:

+- Scaling horizontally introduces complexity and involves cloning servers
+- Downstream servers such as caches and databases need to handle more simultaneous connections as upstream servers scale out